DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 Branch 'my-first-feature' set up to track remote branch 'my-first-feature' from 'origin'.
 Switched to a new branch 'my-first-feature'

-~/src/git-workshop-2 $ gl
+~/src/git-workshop-2 $ git gr
 * 70e6b9f (HEAD -> my-first-feature, origin/my-first-feature) Add a really cool feature
 * 8adbc7b (origin/main, origin/HEAD, main) Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

 Let's take a look at what happened with this `git checkout` command.
-We didn't use the `-b` flag,
-however a new local branch was still created.
+We didn't use the `-b` flag, however a new local branch was still created.
 Why?
-Because Git recognized that there was a remote
-branch named `my-first-feature` and took initiative to do the following:
+Because Git recognized that there was a remote branch named `my-first-feature` and took initiative to do the following:

 * Git created a new local branch named `my-first-feature` that points to the same commit as
   `origin/my-first-feature`
 * Git setup upstream tracking between the new local `my-first-feature` branch and